 What's happened

-Former US President Donald Trump has filed a $10 billion lawsuit against the BBC, alleging defamation and unfair trade practices over a documentary that edited his January 6, 2021 speech.
-The BBC has apologized but plans to dismiss the case, arguing lack of jurisdiction and malice.
+Former President Donald Trump filed a $10 billion lawsuit against the BBC in Florida, alleging defamation and unfair trade practices over a documentary that edited his Jan.
+6, 2021 speech.
+The BBC has apologized but plans to seek dismissal, arguing lack of jurisdiction and failure to prove malice.
 The case could go to trial in 2027.

 What's behind the headline?